The methodology behind the business cases

 BUDDIE-PACK will demonstrate the packaging designs, drivers to change consumers' behaviour and business models through six business cases, each one led by a company:

-- Refill & reusable packaging for detergents (ASEVI & SMURFIT KAPPA / Bag-in-Box container)
+USE CASE 6: Refill & reusable packaging for detergents (ASEVI & SMURFIT KWESTROCK / Bag-in-Box container)

 Each business case will involve several phases to ensure the respect of clients' needs and iteratively optimise RPP design and manufacturing.